sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/0300 - metrics.md

 **Notes**

-- Sensible excludes fields listed in the Suppress Output method when calculating the score.
+- Sensible excludes fields listed in the Suppress Output method when calculating the coverage score.
-- Sensible includes fields output in [sections](doc:sections) when calculating the score.
+- Sensible includes fields output in [sections](doc:sections) when calculating the coverage score.
-- The overall score for a portfolio document is the average score of all subdocument outputs.
+- The overall coverage score for a portfolio document is the average score of all subdocument outputs.

 ## Most-used